xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-020.md

 }
 ```

-In the example below, you can freely drag, resize, or change the color of the rectangle in either the left or right window, and the other window will synchronize these modifications:
+In the example below, you can freely drag, resize, or change the color of the rectangle in either the left or right window, and the other window will synchronize these modifications: [Example with Loro]

 <div style="display:flex;flex-direction:row;">
 <div style="flex: 1;">